arth-shukla/arth-components/README.md

 # Description

 This is a component library for my simple icon animations.
+It is published through GitHub Packages https://github.com/arth-shukla/my-icons/packages/1583093.

 Since I will likely use these components across multiple projects, I made a library so I don't have to port the same components to each new project.

 # Features